microsoft/vscode-docs/docs/python/tutorial-flask.md

     ![Selected environment showing in the VS Code status bar](images/flask/environment-in-status-bar.png)

-1. Open the Command Palette again and select **Python: Create Terminal**, which creates a terminal and automatically activates the virtual environment by running its activate script.
+1. Run the **Python: Create Terminal** command again, which creates a terminal and automatically activates the virtual environment by running its activate script.
 You should see output similar to the following:

     ```output
     D:\py\Flask>d:/py/Flask/env/Scripts/activate.bat
     (env) D:\py\Flask>
     ```

 1. Install Flask in the virtual environment by running `pip install flask`.
-You now have an environment ready for writing Flask code.
+You now have an self-contained environment ready for writing Flask code.

 ### Create a requirements.txt file for the environment